-Students may pursue the MPA program in a hybrid (face-to-face and online sessions), fully online, or through a combination of both - whatever best suits their needs.
-The face-to-face component of the hybrid courses are at the Fishkill Executive Center, and at sites in Albany and NYC.
+Students may pursue the MPA program in a hybrid (face-to-face and online sessions), fully online, or through a combination of both-whatever best suits their needs.
+The face-to-face component of the hybrid courses are at the Marist main campus in Poughkeepsie, and at sites in Albany and NYC.
 Hybrid courses and online courses cover the same content, have identical learning goals, and are taught by the same faculty.
 The key difference is the delivery format.